Hridya2001/IceAndFire-GoT-Analytics/README.md

 ### 3. The Rise and Fall of Great Houses
-In Game of Thrones, the power and prominence of noble houses shift constantly, influenced by battles, alliances, and betrayals.
+The power and prominence of noble houses shift constantly, influenced by battles, alliances, and betrayals.
 To understand these dynamics, we analyze dialogue trends for key houses across all seasons.
 Dialogue count serves as a proxy for narrative focus: houses with more lines are more central to the unfolding story in that season.

 This analysis covers the major houses: Stark, Lannister, Targaryen, Baratheon, Bolton, and Greyjoy, revealing which houses dominated the narrative in each season and how their influence changed over time.